shango/shango.github.io/aws_workstation.md

-# Deploy a remote VFX workstation on AWS
 ---
 title: Deploying a Remote VFX Workstation on AWS
 layout: page
 nav_order: 2
 ---

+# Deploy a remote VFX workstation on AWS

 Visual effects studios increasingly use cloud-based workstations as an alternative to traditional on-premises setups.
 This guide shows you how to deploy a high-performance compositing workstation on Amazon Web Services (AWS).
 You can access your workstation remotely using Windows Remote Desktop Protocol (RDP) and install your preferred compositing software.

 ## Before you begin

-Before you start, verify that you have:
+Before you start, verify you have:

-- An active AWS account with billing information
+• An active AWS account with billing information
-- Administrator access to your AWS account
+• Administrator access to your AWS account
-- An internet connection with at least 15 Mbps download and upload speed
+• An internet connection with at least 15 Mbps download and upload speed
-- Basic familiarity with Windows Server administration
+• Basic familiarity with Windows Server administration
-- Familiarity with Windows Remote Desktop Protocol (RDP)
+• Familiarity with Windows Remote Desktop Protocol (RDP)

 This guide is for compositors, pipeline engineers, or technical directors with intermediate to advanced experience in AWS administration, Windows VFX workstation requirements, formatting storage volumes, and Windows PowerShell.

-After you complete this guide, you will have:
+After you complete this guide, you have:

-- Selected and launched an appropriate EC2 instance
+• Selected and launched an appropriate EC2 instance
-- Requested AWS service quota increases
+• Requested AWS service quota increases
-- Deployed a Windows Server AMI and configured system settings
+• Deployed a Windows Server AMI and configured system settings
-- Configured an Elastic IP for consistent remote access
+• Configured an Elastic IP for consistent remote access
-- Installed NVIDIA GRID drivers
+• Installed NVIDIA GRID drivers

 ## Request quota increases